mattcaron/misc_notes/retrocomputing/position_paper.md

 - SNES
 - Genesis
 - NeoGeo
+- ScummVM
 - Various Arcade cores

 ### Rationale

-1. For the arcade cores - faithful reproduction of the above on original
+1. Faithful reproduction of the above on original.

-### Notes

-I only copied over the ROMS for which cores exist (because directories exist for them).
-As more cores drop, I'll copy over more ROMs when the update script makes the directories.
+    1. This nominally applies to 486's as well, because the OS would (generally) let the program basically completely take over, unless it had installed itself to do stuff on an interrupt (like the mouse driver).
+1. ScummVM could do either on MiSTer or Dosbian, but the theory is that Dosbian will eventually be rendered obsolete.

 ## RetroPi